NaderShenoda/DeveloperEvaluation/README.md

 # GSFS Developer Evaluation
 Welcome!
 This repository contains everything you need to know in order to complete the developer evaluation.
-If you have questions along the way, send them to the email you were provided when you were invited to complete the evaluation.
+If you have questions along the way, please email the team members listed below.
 Otherwise, relax and have fun!

 ## Overview
 The point of this evaulation is to give you an opportunity to show us what you do best!
 There aren't necessarily right or wrong answers.
 Think of it more as a way to demonstrate your ability to solve problems with well-written code.
 We want to see your code in action!